-Engine oil is identified by its quality and also its viscosity.
+Engine oil is identified by its quality and its viscosity.
 Quality is more important than viscosity when selecting which engine oil to use.

-The new engine oil GM-Dexos 2 is of the highest quality available at the moment.
+The oil quality ensures engine cleanliness, wear protection and oil aging control, whereas viscosity grade gives information on the oil's thickness over a temperature range.
+Dexos is the newest engine oil quality that provides optimum protection for petrol and diesel engines.
 If it is unavailable, engine oils of other listed qualities have to be used.